impossible98/nest-docs/docs/techniques/configuration.md

 ## Configuration namespaces

-The `ConfigModule` allows you to define and load multiple custom configuration files, as shown in <a href="techniques/configuration#custom-configuration-files">Custom configuration files</a> above.
+The `ConfigModule` allows you to define and load multiple custom configuration files, as shown in [Custom configuration files](#custom-configuration-files) above.
 You can manage complex configuration object hierarchies with nested configuration objects as shown in that section.
 Alternatively, you can return a "namespaced" configuration object with the `registerAs()` function as follows:

 ```ts title="config/database.config.ts"
 export default registerAs('database', () => ({